-All exhibits must be checked in between 8:30 a.m. - 10:30 a.m. on the Wednesday morning of the Fair.
-Judging will begin at noon.
+a.m. - 1:00 p.m. on the Tuesday morning of the Fair.
+Judging will begin at 1:30 p.m.

 Exhibitor is limited to only one exhibit per entry.
 Exhibitors must furnish their own containers.

 No artificial flowers allowed.